andrewcooke-isti/JiraTestResultReporter/README.md

 * Compile and install the plugin as normal (or see the scripts in `src/main/bash`).

-* Optionally, add `.catsjira` to `/var/lib/jenkins` with defaults.
+* Optionally, add `.jira-remote` to `/var/lib/jenkins` with defaults.

 * Use command line tool to check that projects and issue types can be listed.

-* Configure the plugin for a particular test (it's added as a post-build step) from the usual drop-down menu.
+* Configure the plugin for a particular test (it's added as a post-build step, after using the JUnit / XUnit, TAP plugin) from the usual drop-down menu.

 * Initially, select "Create issue for all errors" and run the test once (if you have current errors that you want to report).